erickeno/excel-to-CSV/README.md

 ## Excel To CSV
 This is a simple node module for changing excel file into CSV.

-NOTE: this module is not ready for any production us - still a working progress
+NOTE: this module is not ready for any production use - still a working progress

 ### Install